Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-HIV infection is an infection caused by the human immunodeficiency virus infection ( HIV-infection).
-HIV infection is a slowly progressing anthroponotic disease with a contact transmission, characterized by the defeat of the immune system with the development of AIDS.
+HIV infection is an infection caused by the human immunodeficiency virus (HIV infection).
+HIV infection is a slowly progressing anthroponotic disease with contact transmission, characterized by damage to the immune system with the development of AIDS.
 Clinical manifestations of AIDS leading to the death of an infected person are opportunistic (secondary) infections, malignant neoplasms and autoimmune processes.

-HIV infection is caused by one of two retroviruses (HIV-1 and HIV-2), which destroy CD4 + lymphocytes and disrupt the cellular immune response, thereby increasing the risk of certain infections and tumors.
-Initially, the infection may manifest as a nonspecific febrile fever.
-The likelihood of subsequent manifestations depends on the degree of immunodeficiency and is proportional to the level of CD4 + lymphocytes.
-Manifestations range from asymptomatic flow to acquired immunodeficiency syndrome (AIDS), which is manifested by severe opportunistic infections or tumors.
-Diagnosis of HIV infection is carried out by detecting antigens or antibodies.
-The goal of HIV treatment is to suppress HIV replication with a combination of drugs that inhibit the activity of the virus enzymes.
+HIV infection is caused by one of two retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair the cellular immune response, thereby increasing the risk of certain infections and tumors.
+Initially, infection may manifest itself as a nonspecific febrile fever.
+The likelihood of subsequent manifestations depends on the degree of immunodeficiency and is proportional to the level of CD4+ lymphocytes.
+Manifestations vary from asymptomatic course to acquired immunodeficiency syndrome (AIDS), which is manifested by severe opportunistic infections or tumors.
+Diagnosis of HIV infection is made by detection of antigens or antibodies.
+The goal of HIV treatment is to suppress HIV replication with a combination of drugs that inhibit the activity of viral enzymes.

 ICD-10 codes

 • 820.
-Disease caused by the human immunodeficiency virus (HIV), manifested as infectious and parasitic diseases.
+A disease caused by the human immunodeficiency virus (HIV), manifested in the form of infectious and parasitic diseases.

 • 821.
-Disease caused by the human immunodeficiency virus (HIV), manifested as malignant neoplasms.
+A disease caused by the human immunodeficiency virus (HIV), manifested in the form of malignant neoplasms.

 • 822.
-Disease caused by the human immunodeficiency virus (HIV), manifested as other specified diseases.
+Disease caused by human immunodeficiency virus (HIV), manifested in the form of other specified diseases.

 • 823.
-Disease caused by the human immunodeficiency virus (HIV), manifested as other conditions.
+A disease caused by the human immunodeficiency virus (HIV) that manifests itself in other conditions.

 • 824.
-Disease caused by the human immunodeficiency virus (HIV), unspecified.
+Disease caused by human immunodeficiency virus (HIV), unspecified.

 • Z21.
-Asymptomatic infectious status caused by the human immunodeficiency virus (HIV)
+Asymptomatic infectious status caused by human immunodeficiency virus (HIV)

 Epidemiology of HIV infection and AIDS

-HIV is transmitted by contact with body fluids: blood, semen, vaginal secretions, breast milk, saliva that is separated from wounds or skin and mucous membrane damage that contain free virions or infected cells.
-Transmission of the virus is all the more likely, the higher the concentration of virions, which can be very high in primary HIV infection, even if it is asymptomatic.
-Transmission through saliva or droplets, formed by coughing and sneezing, is possible, but very unlikely.
-HIV is not transmitted through normal communication and even with close non-sexual contacts at work, at school, at home.
-Infection occurs with the direct transfer of physiological fluids during sexual intercourse, the use of blood-contaminated acute household items, in childbirth, breastfeeding, medical manipulation (blood transfusion, use of contaminated tools).
+HIV is transmitted through contact with human body fluids: blood, seminal fluid, vaginal secretions, breast milk, saliva, secreted from wounds or lesions of the skin and mucous membranes that contain free virions or infected cells.
+The higher the concentration of virions, which can be very high during primary HIV infection, even if it is asymptomatic, the more likely the virus will be transmitted.
+Transmission through saliva or droplets produced by coughing and sneezing is possible, but very unlikely.
+HIV is not transmitted through normal contact or even through close non-sexual contact at work, school, or home.
+Infection occurs through direct transmission of physiological fluids during sexual contact, the use of sharp household items contaminated with blood, during childbirth, breastfeeding, and medical procedures (blood transfusions, the use of contaminated instruments).

-Some sexual methods, such as fellatio and cunnilingus, have a relatively low risk of transmission of the virus, but are not completely safe.
-The risk of HIV transmission is not significantly increased by swallowing sperm or vaginal secretions.
+Some sexual practices, such as fellatio and cunnilingus, have a relatively low risk of transmitting the virus, but are not completely safe.
+The risk of HIV transmission does not increase significantly with swallowing semen or vaginal secretions.
 However, if there are open wounds on the lips, the risk of HIV transmission increases.
-Sexual techniques that cause mucosal trauma (eg, sexual intercourse) have a very high risk.
-The highest risk of HIV transmission during anal sex.
-Inflammation of the mucous membranes promotes the transmission of the virus; STIs, such as gonorrhea, chlamydia, trichomoniasis, as well as those that cause ulceration of the mucous membranes (chancroid, herpes, syphilis), increase the risk of HIV transmission.
+Sexual techniques that cause trauma to the mucous membranes (eg, sexual intercourse) have a very high risk.
+The highest risk of HIV transmission is anal sex.
+Inflammation of the mucous membranes facilitates transmission of the virus; STIs such as gonorrhea, chlamydia, trichomoniasis, as well as those that cause ulceration of the mucous membranes (chancroid, herpes, syphilis) increase the risk of HIV transmission.

-HIV is transmitted from mother to child transplacental or when passing through the birth canal in 30-50% of cases.
-HIV enters breast milk, and breastfeeding can transmit 75% of newborns at risk who have not been infected before.
+HIV is transmitted from mother to child transplacentally or through the birth canal in 30-50% of cases.
+HIV is passed into breast milk, and 75% of previously uninfected infants at risk can be infected through breastfeeding.

-The infection of a large number of women of childbearing age has led to an increase in AIDS cases in children.
+The infection of large numbers of women of childbearing age has led to an increase in cases of AIDS in children.

-The risk of HIV transmission after skin damage by a medical instrument contaminated with infected blood is on average 1/300 without special treatment; Urgent antiretroviral therapy probably reduces this risk to 1/1500.
-The risk of infection becomes higher if the wound is deep or if there is an inoculation of the blood (for example, using a contaminated needle).
-The risk of infection from infected medical personnel, provided that the appropriate measures to prevent the infection of patients are not fully understood, is however minimal.
-In the 1980s.
-One of the dentists infected HIV 6 or more of his patients in an unidentified way.
-However, extensive studies of patients treated with HIV-infected doctors, including surgeons, found several other reasons.
+The risk of HIV transmission following a skin injury with a medical instrument contaminated with infected blood is on average 1/300 without specific treatment; immediate antiretroviral therapy probably reduces this risk to 1/1500.
+The risk of transmission is higher if the wound is deep or if blood has been inoculated (eg, by a contaminated needle).
+The risk of transmission from infected health care workers, provided that appropriate precautions are taken to prevent infection of patients, is not fully understood but appears to be minimal.
+In the 1980s, one dentist infected six or more of his patients with HIV through an unknown route.
+However, extensive studies of patients treated by HIV-infected physicians, including surgeons, have found several other causes.

-The risk of HIV transmission for various types of sexual activity
+Risk of HIV transmission through different types of sexual activity

 In the absence of wounds